-The Motor Carrier Division, a division of the Department of Transportation and Infrastructure Renewal, administers a comprehensive safety inspection program for all passenger vehicles.
-All public passenger vehicles, including commercial vans with a capacity of 8 passengers or less, are inspected by the inspection staff of the Motor Carrier Division.
+The Motor Carrier Division, a division of the Department of Public Works, administers a comprehensive safety inspection program for all passenger vehicles.
+All public passenger vehicles, including commercial vehicles with a capacity of 8 passengers or less, are inspected by the inspection staff of the Motor Carrier Division.

 Applications for new Motor Carrier licenses or amendments to licenses are filed with the Board.